 This post may contain affiliate links.
 Read my whole disclosure here.

 Setting limits is not easy.
-But what it was very important for me to learn was that limits are good for kids!
-Children need limits and they learn from us how they should behave.
+But limits are good for kids!
+Children need limits, and they need our support to learn how they should behave.

 For example: If my child is aggressive with another child, then the limit is certainly necessary.
 But if my child paints on his table with washable colors, maybe the limit is not necessary.
 I could just let him express his creativity and then wash the table.